xyproto/onthefly/README.md

 * HTML and CSS can be generated together, but be presented as two seperate (but linked) files.
 * Could be used to set up a diskless webserver that generates all the content on the fly (something similar could also be achieved by using templates that are not stored on disk).
+* Can also be used for generating WebGL graphics with Three.JS on the fly. [new feature]

 Online API Documentation
 ------------------------